elangardra/ManufacturingDefectDetection-CNN/README.md

 ## Miss Classified
 ![Model Architecture](https://github.com/elangardra/ManufacturingDefectDetection-CNN/blob/main/archive/4.png)
-Results from Figure 5.6 show that the model using Adam optimizer for 50 epochs struggled with predictions.
+Results show that the model using Adam optimizer for 50 epochs struggled with predictions.
 It misclassified 3 out of 715 test data instances, all of which were labeled 'Ok' but predicted as 'Defective'

 ## Summary